 Distributed Denial of Service (DDoS) attacks are attempts to overwhelm a computer system in order to deny access by legitimate users.
 They are generally unstoppable, but there is a good deal of on-going research on methods to reduce their negative effects.
 This paper will deal with the design of a model that simulates such an attack.
 The simulation model is then used to study possible ways to defend against these attacks.
 Three experiments are run: 1) using a priority queue to sort messages from clients based on how many connections they have open on the server; 2) limiting the number of connections each client can create; and 3) having the server forcefully delete the oldest established connection, whenever its connection table becomes full.
 Results show that method 1 is totally ineffective while method 2 somewhat improves the overall performance of the system.
 However, method 3, combined with method 2, produces significantly improved performance against a DDoS attack.

 Chan-Tin, D. Eric, "Analysis of Defenses against Distributed Denial of Service Attacks" (2006).
-Honors Projects.
-Paper 4.
+Mathematics, Statistics, and Computer Science Honors Projects.
+4.

 © Copyright is owned by author of this document